 Frequently Asked Questions

 Yes — particularly the Algarve and Alentejo.
-Our Algarve Cycling Holidays tour is rated 2/5 activity level — largely flat coastal routes with manageable daily distances, warm weather and excellent road surfaces on the main cycling paths.
+Our Algarve Cycling Holidays tour is rated 2/5 on our activity level scale — largely flat coastal routes with manageable daily distances, warm weather and excellent road surfaces on the main cycling paths.

 Spring (March–May) and autumn (September–October) are the two prime windows across most regions — mild temperatures, quiet roads and landscapes at their most photogenic.